 Lawsuits Against Schools and School Districts

 Every child in the United States has a right to a free public education.
 The Constitution guarantees equal educational opportunities no matter a student’s background.
-When a school or school district fails to provide equal educational opportunities because of poor handling of student misconduct or a related issue, legal action may be required.
+When a school or school district fails to provide equal educational opportunities because of poor handling of student misconduct or a related issue, legal action, such as suing, may be required.
 Here are four laws that Montana parents should know about:

 - Title VI of the Civil Rights Act of 1964: This states that no person shall be excluded from participation in federally funded educational programs based on race, color or national origin.
 Through a Title VI claim, a Montana school or school district may face a lawsuit if a student misconduct policy has a disparate impact on students based on their protected status.